duniter/duniter/doc/Protocol.md

 #### Transfering money

-Obviously, coins a sender does not own CANNOT be sent by him.
-That is why a transaction refers to other transactions, to prove that the sender actually owns the coins he wants to send.
+Obviously, coins a sender does not own CANNOT be sent by them.
+That is why a transaction refers to other transactions, to prove that the sender actually owns the coins they want to send.

 #### Format